stennety/mywebsite/_posts/2019-10-28-the-information-diet.md

 Tier 1 (lower priority) are e-mail, Facebook messages, text messages, etc. I decided that it would be acceptable and not piss people off too much if I responded to these 3 times during the day.
 I set aside 10-15 minutes for this at 9 when I get into the office, just before lunch, and at around 4.
 In the interim, I intentionally don't check any of these so I can maximize my focus.

+## Conclusion

+Am I perfect?
+Absolutely not.
+Do I break my rules sometimes?
+You know it.
+I'm the same dopamine-starved, distractible human who's as poorly adapted to the modern world we built as you are.
+It's important to be forgiving of yourself, and, like any effective diet, allow for some cheat days.
+But I think this approach is sound; Not relying on willpower, deciding what's an emergency and what's not, and deciding what's important to you.

+And to clarify, this is not about taking some kind of abstinence-only, Luddite stance toward technology.
+It's about being intentional about extracting the parts of it that are valuable to you, and reducing the downsides.
+As I mentioned earlier, I still use Facebook, but I made a conscious choice about which parts of it I engage with.

+Going down this path, I think you'll find, like I did, that there are a myriad of benefits to establishing boundaries around your relationship with technology.
+I feel much less scattered, overstimulated, burned out, and feel much more present with what I'm working on and with the people around me.
+And, slowly but surely, this diet is transforming into a lifestyle.
+Digital Minimalism 4 Life.